-- 1. On your Infoprint Manager Windows client system, install the PostScript driver that corresponds to your printer. - 2.
-Create a printer that uses the driver you just installed and has a PSF printer as its target destination. - 3.
-Click the Windows Start button and select Settings->Printers to open the Printers window. - Right-click the printer you just created and select Properties from the pop-up menu. - 5.
+- 1. On the system that your Infoprint Manager server runs on, install the PostScript driver that corresponds to your printer.
+The easiest way to install the driver is by using the Windows Add printer wizard to create a printer that uses that driver.
+After you create the printer, you can delete it; the driver will still be installed. - 2.
+Using the Management Console, create a Windows gateway printer that uses the driver you just installed and has a PSF printer as its target destination. - 3.
+Click the Windows Start button and select Settings->Printers to open the Printers window. - 4.
+Right-click the Windows gateway printer you just created and select Properties from the pop-up menu. - 5.
 Click the Device Settings tab to show the trays and options that are available. - 6.
 If your driver lists the paper trays that are available, activate them and select paper sizes for each one.
-Set the options to match your identification statement - 7.
+Set the options to match your identification statement. - 7.
 Click OK to close the dialog and make the settings take effect. - 8.
-Refer to "Editing Configuration Files"so you can use the same mappings for all of your printers. - 9.
-Follow the appropriate procedure. - When you have to change the configuration file or enter the command that your transform will use, replace the inputX=... statement with your identification statement from "Identifying paper trays to Infoprint Manager" on page 5, and complete the procedure. - 10.
-Load each paper bin (including the manual feed bin) with a different kind, color, or specially marked paper. - 11.
-Test your settings by submitting print jobs to each bin of the Windows gateway printer and making sure that it prints on the correct paper.
-If a job does not print on the correct paper, adjust your AFP bin numbers and input numbers as necessary. - 12.
-Once you have the mappings worked out correctly, tell your operators the following information: - What options to set in the device settings. - What kind of paper is in each bin. - How to print to each bin.
+Determine which method you will be using to map bins: - If you only have one printer with multiple paper bins OR if you can use the same mappings for all of your printers, refer to "Editing Configuration Files" on page 7.